Dangerous Premises Liability Attorney

 The Centers for Disease Control and Prevention report that each year more than 200,000 children under age 15 are treated for playground injuries.
 Where children are expected to be lawfully on premises, such as a playground, additional safety precautions can be required that go above and beyond the duty of care owed to adults.

 FALL ACCIDENTS AND PREMISES LIABILITY

 Many accidents giving rise to a premises liability claim involve slip and falls.
 The National Safety Council reports that 8.9 million people are treated in emergency rooms each year for fall-related accidents.
-Older Americans are at particular risk for fall injuries.
+The elderly are at particular risk for fall injuries.
 Each year, a third of adults age 65 and over will fall and require medical care.

 SHOULD I HIRE A PREMISES LIABILITY ATTORNEY TO HANDLE MY CLAIM?

 Yes.
 If you have fallen or suffered another injury while legally on another person’s premises, you may be entitled to compensation for your injuries, wage loss, and pain and suffering.
 It is important that you contact a premises liability law attorney as soon as possible, to determine if you have a claim for your injuries.
 Contact the premises liability attorneys of Nadrich & Cohen, LLP for a free case evaluation by calling 1-800-718-4658, or by completing the contact form on this page.